About This Course

 What will you study on this course?

-Throughout the programme, practice placements in acute and community and specialist mental health services in North Wales are designed to provide a range of experiences.
-You will have compulsory theoretical study in addition to clinical placements designed to equip you for practise.
-During placements you are supernumerary, and this allows you to work alongside your practice supervisors and assessors to participate in delivery of nursing care.
-Support is available from a personal tutor who is a registered nurse and an academic member of staff and supervision from practicing registered nurses and other professional on placement.
-Theoretical and practical work is assessed through assignments, examinations, presentations and the Once for Wales Practice Assessment Document and On-going Record of Achievement.
+Throughout the programme, practice placements in acute, community, and specialist mental health services in North West Wales are designed to provide a range of experiences.
+You will have compulsory theoretical study in addition to clinical placements, all aimed at equipping you for practice.
+During placements, you will be supernumerary, allowing you to work alongside your practice supervisors and assessors as you participate in the delivery of nursing care.

 Course Structure